-This paper focuses on sixteen diverse topics concerning retaliation and whistleblowing.
+This paper focuses on seventeen diverse and timely topics concerning retaliation and whistleblowing.
+It especially focuses on legal developments under the anti-retaliation provisions of the Sarbanes-Oxley Act of 2002 and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 My hope is that you will learn something new from this presentation, and use this paper as a helpful resource in your practice.